kohler/hotcrp/devel/apidoc/documents.md

 > Retrieve document

 Retrieve a document and return it in the response body.
-Specify the document to return either with the `doc` parameter, which names the document using a pattern like `testconf-paper1.pdf`, or the `p`, `dt`, and optional `file` parameters, which define the submission ID and submission field and, in the case of fields that accept multiple documents, the name of the desired file.

-The `hash` and `docid` parameters select a specific version of a document.
-`hash` selects a document by hash, and `docid` by internal document ID.
-Responses to requests with `hash` or `docid` are usually cacheable.
-Only administrators and authors can select specific document versions.
+Add `hash` or `docid` to retrieve a specific document version; such requests are usually cacheable, and only administrators and authors can make them.

 Successful requests (HTTP status code 200) return the requested document as the response, without any JSON wrapper.
 Find the document’s MIME type using the